Fluoride Developmental Neurotoxicity

 The new study is unique in approach, size, and duration, but it joins over 50 other human-based studies finding evidence of fluoride-based cognitive damage affecting IQ.

-FLUORIDE & IQ: THE 51 STUDIES: “As of September 2017, a total of 58 studies have investigated the relationship between fluoride and human intelligence, and over 40 studies have investigated the relationship fluoride and learning/memory in animals.
-Of these investigations, 51 of the 58 human studies have found that elevated fluoride exposure is associated with reduced IQ, while 45 animal studies have found that fluoride exposure impairs the learning and/or memory capacity of animals.
-The human studies, which are based on IQ examinations of over 12,000 children, provide compelling evidence that fluoride exposure during the early years of life can damage a child’s developing brain.“ – From Fluoride Action Network, Fluoride & IQ: The 53 Studies
+FLUORIDE & IQ: THE 53 STUDIES: “As of June 2018, a total of 60 studies have investigated the relationship between fluoride and human intelligence, and over 40 studies have investigated the relationship fluoride and learning/memory in animals.
+Of these investigations, 53 studies have found that elevated fluoride exposure is associated with reduced IQ in humans, while 45 animal studies have found that fluoride exposure impairs the learning and/or memory capacity of animals. .
+The human studies, which are based on IQ examinations of over 15,000 children, provide compelling evidence that fluoride exposure during the early years of life can damage a child’s developing brain.“ – From Fluoride Action Network, Fluoride & IQ: The 53 Studies

 DENTAL FLUOROSIS IS A MARKER FOR COGNITIVE IMPAIRMENT.
 “Association of lifetime exposure to fluoride and cognitive functions in Chinese children: A pilot study“(Choi, et al. / Neurotoxicology and Teratology / Jan-Feb.
 2015), reports the results of a simple, specific IQ test: the child’s ability to repeat a sequence of numbers both forwards and backwards.
 Subjects included children with lifetime exposures to fluoride levels overlapping the range of levels allowed in U.S. fluoridation programs.
 Even children with very mild dental fluorosis performed less well than children without fluorosis.